Faculty Mentorship Programs

 Career Faculty Peer Mentorship Program

-Our peer mentorship program has been designed to build support and community across campus for career faculty and to provide a forum to discuss leadership interest and potential.
+Our Career Faculty peer mentorship program has been designed to build support and community across campus for career faculty and to provide a forum to discuss leadership interest and potential.
 The intended audience includes senior instructors, senior lecturers, associate clinical professors, associate research professors, associate librarians and professors of practice - in other words, mid-career non-tenure related faculty who have advanced at least one promotional step and who are looking for peer mentorship and community.

 We will meet in person once a month, and each 1.5-hour meeting will begin with tangible information on a topic that the group has identified as helpful and important.
 The remainder of the 1.5-hour meeting will include semi-structured conversations with your peers to integrate the topic more personally.